Nuri001/AquariumProject/README.md

 # AquariumProject
-java eclipse project.
+java eclipse project.<br />
-GUI interface for Fish and jellyfish aquarium management. using threads, Using MVC design pattern and OOP principles
+GUI interface for Fish and jellyfish aquarium management.<br />
+using threads, Using MVC design pattern and OOP principles.<br />